What Is Modular?

 An introduction to modular buildings

 In essence, modular construction is where a building is constructed off-site under controlled factory conditions.
-The building is designed and produced either whole, or for larger projects, in transportable modules.
-Modular construction puts the same focus on using environmentally focused, high quality materials and meeting relevant Building Regulation and performance standards as traditional construction.
+The building is designed and produced either whole, or for larger projects, in transportable modules – with the same focus on using environmentally focused, high quality materials and meeting relevant Building Regulation and performance standards as traditional construction.

 Once completed off-site, including for internal fit-out, the modules are delivered to site, where they are installed, checked, tested and signed over.